 • Note: All funded items must increase your facility’s slaughter capacity

-Bear Mountain Beef butchers lower a knocked sheep onto a skinning cradle using a cable winch from their Friesla Mobile Meat Harvest Unit.
+Butchers from Bear Mountain Beef in Hawk Springs, Wyoming, lower a knocked sheep onto a skinning cradle using a cable winch from their Friesla Mobile Harvest Unit.

 • Butcher transferring half beef carcass on the meat rail into Drip Cooler room of a Friesla Mobile Slaughter